Did you know?

 One in five people age 75-79 have mild cognitive impairment or dementia.
 This risk increases to one in two for people in their 80s.
 Research shows that even mild cognitive impairment makes it hard for people to manage their money on their own.

 Although many people remain financially sharp as they age, it's smart to have a plan for whatever changes may lie ahead.
 The Thinking Ahead Roadmap will help you protect your money from scams, exploitation, and costly financial mistakes by choosing someone you trust to be your financial advocate.

 Being in charge of your money tomorrow starts with planning today.

-A financial advocate might be your spouse, adult child, other relative, close friend, or even a paid professional.
+Having a financial advocate will help keep your money safe and give you peace of mind.
+A financial advocate might be your spouse, partner, adult child, other relative, close friend, or even a paid professional.